-The Department of Health Services is required to produce a state health plan for the people of Wisconsin at least every 10 years (Wisconsin Statutes section 250.07(1)(a)), known as Healthiest Wisconsin.
+The Department of Health Services (DHS) is required to produce a state health plan for the people of Wisconsin at least every 10 years (Wisconsin Statutes section 250.07(1)(a)), known as Healthiest Wisconsin.
 These plans, developed with the help of partners and communities from around the state, have served as a public health roadmap for the last three decades.
 Together, we will work toward the vision of "Everyone Living Better, Longer."

-In the fall of 2015, the Department began developing a five-year health improvement plan through the Wisconsin Health Improvement Planning Process (WI-HIPP) that will meet national accreditation standards.
+In the fall of 2015, DHS began developing a five-year health improvement plan through the Wisconsin Health Improvement Planning Process (WI-HIPP) that will meet national accreditation standards.
 This health improvement plan builds on the foundation of the current state health plan, Healthiest Wisconsin 2020, which was created through the efforts of more than 1,500 people.
 WI-HIPP also built on the work done by local health departments and hospitals in community health assessments and improvement plans throughout the state.
 The planning process was used to create a state health assessment and a state health improvement plan:

 - The Wisconsin Health Assessment provides an overview of the health of the people of Wisconsin and summarizes the data that guided the selection of the five priorities for the state health improvement plan.